gabrielepalma/sublimate/README.md

 # sublimate
 Sublimate: Ridiculously fast full stack Swift prototyping with Vapor and Sourcery

+Work in progress, please forgive lack of formatting

 Quick start:

 1 - Clone the repository